 These decadent dairy-free and gluten free brownies with vegan chocolate ganache frosting are insanely fudgy.
-With a few (nutty) secret ingredients and ultra-creamy dairy-free ganache on top, this is a dessert you do not want to miss.
+With a few secret ingredients and ultra-rich ganache, this is a dessert you do not want to miss.

 We firmly believe that there’s never enough chocolate, especially when it comes to brownies.
 So we added a luscious vegan chocolate ganache frosting to our gluten-free brownies.

 The brownies themselves contain two different kinds of chocolate.
 Dairy-free dark chocolate chips add the first layer of intensity.
-We love this brand of allergy-friendly chocolate chips.
 They don’t skimp on any of the dark chocolate goodness we love.
 Plus they add a bitterness that these brownies need.

 Even though we’re all about that intense dark chocolate flavor, brownies need some sweetness.
 We use a combination of coconut sugar and maple syrup to flavor these vegan gluten free brownies.